Here is all you need to know about IoT:

 The Future of IoT

-The future of this cutting-edge technology within the enterprise is going to be very interesting to say the least.
-Intelligent companies that explore IoT may realize significant business advantage.
-For instance, a third party logistics outfit can use IoT plus new streams of data and analytics to optimize routes driving down the cost of doing business and increasing operating margins.
+The future of this cutting-edge technology within the enterprise is going to be very interesting, to say the least.
+Intelligent companies that explore IoT may realize the significant business advantage.
+For instance, a third-party logistics outfit can use IoT plus new streams of data and analytics to optimize routes driving down the cost of doing business and increasing operating margins.

 However, like any nascent technology, the risks are inherent.
 The issue will start to evolve from the need to address the challenges outlined above, from what do these things look like, and where are they located, to how can the individual or the organization get the information to an application or a system that’s meaningful?

 Through connection, integration, and maintenance, how businesses choose to create worthwhile interactions with their data will determine whether the Internet of Things is successful or not.

 For the majority of organizations, IoT remains unknown territory.
 And going forward, companies must be able to manage these devices and all the data in a responsible, well-governed way in order to minimize risk and fully capitalize on the true potential.

 Why IoT Requires Integration